RamSailopal/YottaDBvsMysql/README.md

 Testing YottaDB against Mysql in a Python Flask framework using Postman/newman

-This repo utilises a separate repo for <a href="https://github.com/RamSailopal/flask-mysql-demo">Flasks/mysql</a> and <a href="https://github.com/RamSailopal/flask-yottadb-demo">Flask/YottaDB</a>
+This repo utilises separate repos for <a href="https://github.com/RamSailopal/flask-mysql-demo">Flasks/mysql</a> and <a href="https://github.com/RamSailopal/flask-yottadb-demo">Flask/YottaDB</a>

 # Provisioning